RayMairlot/Animated-Render-Border-Issue-Tracker/README.md

 #### V3.0
  - Updated add-on to work with Blender 2.80.
  -  Removed the ability to render when an image format is selected in the Output panel (this was a mistake and resulted in multiple video files being created instead of a single output file).
  - Various UI fixes related to tracking bones.
+#### V2.1.6
+ - Removed the ability to render when an image format is selected in the Output panel (this was a mistake and resulted in multiple video files being created instead of a single output file).
+ - Various UI fixes related to tracking bones.
 #### V2.1
  - Bug fixes